NDevTK/chromiumwiki/process_model.md

 Analysis of `content/browser/process_lock.cc` reveals the implementation of the `ProcessLock` class, responsible for managing process locks.
 Key security considerations include:

 * **Process lock comparison:** The `ProcessLockCompareTo` method is used to compare two `ProcessLock` objects for equality.
 The comparison logic should be reviewed for potential vulnerabilities, such as allowing processes with different security settings to be considered equal.
 The current implementation excludes the `is_jit_disabled_` and `are_v8_optimizations_disabled_` fields from the comparison, which could potentially allow processes with different JIT or V8 optimization settings to share the same process.
 This exclusion should be investigated further to determine if it could lead to security vulnerabilities.
+The function should be reviewed to ensure that it accurately and securely compares process locks, preventing vulnerabilities related to process isolation.
+The comparison logic should be reviewed to ensure that it considers all relevant security settings.
+The `Create`, `CreateAllowAnySite`, and `FromSiteInfo` functions should be reviewed for potential vulnerabilities related to process lock creation and initialization.

 Files reviewed: `content/browser/process_lock.cc`